CodeScop/Oge-Mai-Field-Guide/balanceresources.md

 ### Stone Key

-As with the Stone Chest, I'm going to keep the DESERT info available here because it's nice to be able to keep both relevant zones in mind for this resource, and because it's not better farmed in one place or the other.
+As with the Stone Chest, I'm going to keep some DESERT info available here because it's nice to be able to keep both relevant zones in mind for this resource, and because it's not better farmed in one place or the other.

 - **Best sources:**
   - Global Quests: Weekly Monster Hunter (1)
-  - 3PC Quests: Tailor (3)
-  - Gansu Quests: Desert Rudakai (1), Stone Collector (1), Tougher with Tambo (3), Watering Hole Puna (1), Protect the Body (1)
-  - ShrineGiant Battles: Caravan (5000 words for 1)
+  - DESERT
   - Riza Quests: Main Quest 4/Mucky, Murky, Muddy (1), Apprentice Fisherman (1), Battle Practice (3), Barge Weights (2), Spider Bows (1)
-  - Dig Quests: From Beneath Me (1)
 - **Sell price:** 25 Coins (DON'T SELL KEYS WHY WOULD YOU)
 - **Used for:**
   - With Stone Chest in Gansu, drops 100-170 Coins, 1-3 Gold Bars, 1-3 Red Dye, 1 Protective Mantle, 0-1 Stempo, 2-5 Fine Fabric, 1-2 Stone Ring, 1 Glass Necklace